libbitcoin/libbitcoin-system/builds/msvc/README.md

 Note that the dynamic builds are available but are not yet functional.
 The develop branch is more current and it contains a build script for all non-dynamic build variants.

-Not all examples are expected to work presently, try `satoshiswords` and the unit tests.
+Not all examples are expected to work presently, try `satoshiwords` and the unit tests.